-Here is a list of essential items your nanny needs from you so you go back to work without worry:
+Here is the list of essential items your nanny needs from you:

-Moms know that nasal aspirators are great tool to unplug baby’s tiny nasal passages.
+Moms know that nasal aspirators are a great tool to unplug the baby’s tiny nasal passages.
 And nanny’s need to have one available so they too can unplug stuffy noses when mom isn’t there.
-Because infants nasal passages are so small, having a stuffy nose affects their ability to breathe, eat, and sleep which makes the nasal aspirator an especially important need for the nanny.
+Because the infant’s nasal passages are so small, having a stuffy nose affects their ability to breathe, eat, and sleep, which makes the nasal aspirator an especially critical need for the nanny.

-Having a First Aid Kit available for the nanny is a no-brainier.
+Having a First Aid Kit available for the nanny is a no-brainer.
 Because you just never know if or when an accident might occur.
-In addition, let your child’s caregiver know that it is 100% OK for them to call 911 if there is any concern for your child’s safety.
-It is always better to be safe then sorry.
+Also, let your child’s caregiver know that it is 100% OK for them to call 911 if there is any concern for your child’s safety.
+It is always better to be safe than sorry.

 Despite what many caregivers think, you cannot measure a baby’s temperature by feeling their forehead or skin.
 You need a digital thermometer to accurately measure a bay’s temperature to know whether or not they have a fever.
-An easy thermometer like this one make it simple for the nanny or caregiver to assess babies temperature correctly.
+An easy thermometer like this one makes it simple for the nanny or caregiver to assess the baby’s temperature correctly.

-Initially I didn’t realize that our nanny depended on having a diaper bag as much as I did!
-But it makes perfect sense as they need all of the items inside to take care of our child when we were not there: diapers, diaper cream, wipes, extra clothes, sunscreen, set of extra keys, baby toys, ect…
+Initially, I didn’t realize that our nanny depended on having a diaper bag as much as I did!
+But it makes perfect sense as they need all of the items inside to take care of our child when we were not there: diapers, diaper cream, wipes, extra clothes, sunscreen, set of spare keys, baby toys, etc.

 Our nanny used our diaper bag when we were not there and took it where ever she went with the baby – for a walk or to the park.
-This is the exact diaper bag that we have been using for years and it is still is perfect condition, even considering how much wear-and-tear we put on it.
+This is the exact diaper bag that we have been using for years, and it is still in perfect condition, even considering how much wear-and-tear we put on it.

-This card includes areas to write your police, fire, doctor, pediatrician, pharmacy, utility companies, your address & phone numbers, emergency contact names and phone numbers and an area to write other important information.
+This card includes areas to write your police, fire, doctor, pediatrician, pharmacy, utility companies, your address & phone numbers, emergency contact names, and phone numbers, and an area to write other relevant information.

-Who knew that establishing a good eat, sleep and poop schedule could be so important?
-Since your child’s caregiver probably doesn’t spend as much time with your baby as you do, they need a guideline for what your baby does on a normal basis.
+Who knew that establishing a good eat, sleep, and poop schedule could be so important?
+Since your child’s caregiver probably doesn’t spend as much time with your baby as you do, they need a guideline for what your baby does on a routine basis.

-Also, it is a written documentation for you as well so you know what happened with your baby when you get back home.
-We used this exact baby journal for the first 10 months of both of our children lives and it was so helpful!
+Also, it is written documentation for you as well, so you know what happened with your baby when you get back home.
+We used this exact baby journal for the first ten months of both of our children’s lives, and it was so helpful!

 Are there anything other essential items that you would add to this list?
 Please leave a comment below!